Isothermalization for a Non-local Heat Equation: Introduction

 Here, $u_0$ is a nonnegative continuous function in $\R^N$ and $\ast$ denotes the convolution with a kernel $J:\mathbb R^N \to \mathbb R$, which is a radial, continuous probability density having finite second-order momentum:

-Typical examples of kernels that we consider are the gaussian law, the exponential law or any compactly supported kernel.
+Typical examples of kernel that we consider are the gaussian law, the exponential law or any compactly supported kernels.
 We also assume that $\rho$ is a positive, continuous function in $\R^N$, whether integrable or not.

 The operator $J*u-u$ can be interpreted as a non-local diffusion operator.
-Indeed, if $u(x,t)$ represents the density of a single poulation and $J(x-y)$ is the probability to jump from $y$ to $x$ then the term $(J*u)(x)$ is the rate at which individuals arrive to $x$ and $-u(x)$ is the rate at which individuals leave from $x$, see for instance \cite{Fi}.
+Indeed, if $u(x,t)$ represents the density of a single population and $J(x-y)$ is the probability to jump from $y$ to $x$ then the term $(J*u)(x)$ is the rate at which individuals arrive to $x$ and $-u(x)$ is the rate at which individuals leave from $x$, see for instance \cite{Fi}.
 In the case of heat propagation, $u$ stands for a temperature and $\rho(x)$ represents the density of the medium.

 Problem (\ref{eq:isot.0}) is called {\em non-local} because the diffusion at $u(x,t)$ depends on all the values of $u$ in the support of $J$ and not only of the value of $u(x,t)$, as it is the case for the local diffusion problem